fragaLY/blog/spring-boot-web_vs_spring-boot-web-native/SPRING-BOOT-WEB_VS_SPRING-BOOT-WEB-NATIVE.md

 <h6>CHAPTER 7: MAMA ALWAYS SAID YOU CAN TELL A LOT ABOUT APPLICATIONS BY THEIR PERFORMANCE.
 WHERE THEY'VE BEEN, WHERE THEY'RE GOING.</h6>

+To sum up, honestly, it was a hard and interesting way to take a view on both solutions.
+I really enjoy the way Spring is moving on.
+It is going on to be faster in all meanings.

+Thank you, Spring Native team!
+Thank you whole the Spring Team!
+Long live Pivotal Software!

 ------------------------------------------------------------------------------------------------------------------------